Updated May 04, 2024

 The leading cause of cancer-related death in America is lung cancer.
 According to the Centers for Disease Control and Prevention, up to 90 percent of lung cancers in the United States are linked to smoking.

-Lung cancer is most treatable in its early stages, so it’s crucial to be aware of signs and symptoms.
+Lung cancer types are most treatable in its early stages, so it’s crucial to be aware of signs and symptoms.
 One of the warning signs of early lung cancer is a lung cancer cough.

 If you’re wondering how to test yourself for lung cancer or what a lung cancer cough sounds like, read on.
 We’ll cover this and more in our quick guide, so you can stay informed and know when to seek medical attention.